Electronically-controlled one- and two-qubit gates for transmon quasicharge qubits: Introduction

-{ \it Methodology}: The key methodological novelty of our work is the numerical simulation of the dynamics of a system involving a topological superconducting junction in which one superconducting island has a non-negligible charging energy.
-Although this simulation is exponentially expensive with respect to the length of the topological superconductor, a minimal two-site chain of topological superconductor suffices for our purpose, enabling a simulation of single- and two-qubit quantum gates.
-We use a set of two minimal Kitaev chains as a model of the $4\pi$ element.
-We then simulate a transmon coupled to a junction of minimal Kitaev chains and show that the junction allows for coherent transitions between the two computational states.
-Connecting two transmons in series with a junction of minimal Kitaev chains allows for the application of an entangling two-qubit gate.
+Although simulating the full fermionic Hilbert space is exponentially expensive with respect to the length of the topological superconductor, a minimal two-site model of the topological superconductor suffices for our purpose -- enabling a simulation of single- and two-qubit quantum gates.
+We use a set of two minimal Kitaev chains (each with two fermion sites) as a model of the $4\pi$-junction element.
+We then simulate a transmon coupled to the junction and find coherent transitions between the two computational states.
+We further show that connecting two transmons in series with the junction applies an entangling two-qubit gate.